AWS Security Hub vs IBM Security QRadar comparison

 Find out what your peers are saying about AWS Security Hub vs. IBM Security QRadar and other solutions.
 Updated: May 2024.

-AWS Security Hub is ranked 5th in Security Orchestration Automation and Response (SOAR) with 16 reviews while IBM Security QRadar is ranked 4th in Security Orchestration Automation and Response (SOAR) with 198 reviews.
+AWS Security Hub is ranked 8th in Security Information and Event Management (SIEM) with 17 reviews while IBM Security QRadar is ranked 4th in Security Information and Event Management (SIEM) with 198 reviews.
 AWS Security Hub is rated 7.6, while IBM Security QRadar is rated 8.0.
 The top reviewer of AWS Security Hub writes "A centralized dashboard that enables efficient monitoring and management of possible security issues".
 On the other hand, the top reviewer of IBM Security QRadar writes "A highly stable and scalable solution that provides good technical support".
 AWS Security Hub is most compared with Prisma Cloud by Palo Alto Networks, Wiz, Microsoft Defender for Cloud, Google Chronicle Suite and Tenable Security Center, whereas IBM Security QRadar is most compared with Splunk Enterprise Security, Wazuh, LogRhythm SIEM, Elastic Security and Sentinel.
 See our AWS Security Hub vs. IBM Security QRadar report.